jtauber/greek-accentuation/docs.rst

 Accentuation
 ============

->>> from accentuation import *
+>>> from greek_accentuation.accentuation import *

-The ``accentuation`` module uses the two modules above to analyze and manipulate the accentuation of Greek words.
+The ``greek_accentuation.accentuation`` module uses the two modules above to analyze and manipulate the accentuation of Greek words.

 ``get_accent_type`` will return the type of accent on a word (as tuple of